mrphatom/Anchr/README.md

 ## ⚠️ Before running against a real domain

-Test against a **devnet** domain first (set `ANCHR_SOLANA_RPC_URL` to `https://api.devnet.solana.com` in `.env`).
-The SNS write path (`lib/sns.js`) combines two separately-documented pieces of Bonfida's SDK that weren't shown together in a single verified example — it should work, but confirm it on devnet before pointing it at a mainnet domain you care about.
-After deploying, use `readIpfsRecord()` to confirm the record actually landed correctly before trusting the CLI's own success message.
+The SNS write path (V2 record format) is confirmed working via a real devnet transaction — but only the "create a fresh record" path has that confirmation.
+If a domain already has a record set, `writeIpfsRecord` falls back to an update path that hasn't been independently tested end-to-end.
+Test against a **devnet** domain first (set `ANCHR_SOLANA_RPC_URL` to `https://api.devnet.solana.com` in `.env`), and use `readIpfsRecord()` afterward to confirm the record actually landed correctly before trusting the CLI's own success message.

 ## Relative asset paths (important)